 Taliesin walls that survived the second fire are all red (those built after the fire have select, red, stones built into them).
 A photo of one of the walls that went through the second fire at the top of this post.

 First published July 29, 2021.

 I took the photograph at the top of this page on September 1, 2003.

 1 There’s a “Garden Room” at Taliesin West, but that Garden Room is Wright’s living room at his winter home in Arizona (here’s a link to a photo of it).
-The Garden Room is not his living room.
-It’s the former porte-cochere that, in the 1940s, was turned into an informal sitting room.
-I believe it’s called the Garden Room because it looks out onto the Garden Court.
-I don’t know when it started being called that.
+This Garden Room (the one in WI) is not his living room.
+It’s the former porte-cochere that Wright turned into an informal sitting room in the 1940s.
+I believe Wright called it the Garden Room because it looks out onto the Garden Court.

 2 As I wrote on July 23, this is done in the hope that I did this work so, say, in 20 or 50 years someone else won’t have to.